Gcp 180808 051 Compressed For Web

 What is an Onsen?

-Onsen literally means 'hot spring', but the term generally refers to a communal bathing facility that features showers, a different types of hot spring baths, and often a sauna.
-Private Onsen feature a smaller bathing area to be used by just one party at a time.
-When it comes to Niseko holidays, an Onsen will be your best bet for après-ski relaxation.
-Luckily you will find on the ground floor of Skye Niseko.
+The word “onsen” literally means hot spring.
+It generally refers to a communal bathing facility that includes showers, various types of hot spring baths, and often a sauna.
+A private onsen offers a smaller bathing area reserved for just one party at a time.

 What is available at Skye Niseko Onsen?